5.1 Map Fusion Fundamentals

 Hard Limits

-- Keep each segment within 20 minutes (target 12 to 15 for buffer).
+- Each capture session under 20 minutes (target 12 to 15 for buffer).
 Longer segments demand significantly stronger processing hardware

-- Same device model per fusion job.
+- Same device type per fusion job.
 L2 Pro and K2 segments cannot be mixed, and 16-line and 32-line L2 Pro units cannot be fused together

 Overlap placement determines fusion reliability.
-Overlap zones with rich, stable surface features (furnished rooms, structured intersections, equipment areas) give the algorithm strong matching geometry.
-Hallways, stairwells, and reflective surfaces give it weak or ambiguous geometry.
-Poor overlap placement is the most common cause of fusion failure on otherwise good data.
+Plan overlaps in feature-rich scenes.
+The software documentation names the environments to avoid outright: open areas, long corridors, and smooth tunnels.
+Those give the algorithm weak or ambiguous geometry, and poor overlap placement is the most common cause of fusion failure on otherwise good data.

 Complete overlap also causes failure.
 If one segment's scan path is entirely contained within another's, the algorithm cannot determine the spatial relationship between them.
 Each segment must cover some unique area, with the overlap zone serving as the connection bridge, not the entire content of the segment.